JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 ```
 > \# in bash is a comment, anything following this will not be considered when running the bash script.
 {: .prompt-info }
 > You can also specify the output directory along with the output file name by using compiler options, however this only changes the directory that the final executable will be found in.
-In my expirence, I've found it's usually just easiest to change directory to the build folder and then run the compile command from there.
+In my experience, I've found it's usually just easiest to change directory to the build folder and then run the compile command from there.
 {: .prompt-info }

 #### Executable Name